Siemens warns of weakening industrial demand

 "For the rest of the year, we don't expect any tailwinds from the global economy to help us reach our ambitious goals," Chief Executive Peter Loescher said in a statement on Wednesday.

-Siemens, an industrial bellwether that makes products ranging from fast trains and gas turbines to hearing aids, posted a 3 percent decline in new orders in the three months through December, to 19.1 billion euros ($25.4 billion).
+Siemens, an industrial bellwether that makes products ranging from fast trains and gas turbines to hearing aids, posted a 3 percent decline in new orders in the three months through December, to 19.1 billion euros (16 billion pounds).

-At its Industry business, which generates about a quarter of group revenue, new orders were down 8 percent as the market environment grew more challenging, especially in Asia.
+At its Industry business, which generates about a quarter of group revenue, new orders were down 8 percent as the market environment grew more challenging.

-"Demand from China as an industrial country will pick up again in the second half of the year at the earliest.
-We expect a cautious top-line development there in the coming months," finance chief Joe Kaeser said.

-Meanwhile, CEO Loescher warned that the euro zone economy would likely deteriorate again this year, while the recovery of the United States could pick up.

-Overall, new orders at Siemens were still better than the 18.9 billion euros expected by analysts in a Reuters poll, and Siemens confirmed its full-year outlook.
+But overall, new orders for the group were still better than the 18.9 billion euros expected by analysts, according to a Reuters poll, and Siemens confirmed its full-year outlook.

-Quarterly revenues edged up 2 percent to 18.1 billion euros, in line with expectations.

-Chief Executive Peter Loescher aims to increase annual sales by about a third to 100 billion euros in a few years, but a faltering economy has pushed prices down and eroded margins with little prospect of a pick-up any time soon.

 Its net profit from continuing operations eased by 1 percent to about 1.3 billion euros, beating a consensus of 1.1 billion.